Morrowind Beautification Project 9.10

 fix errors, and optionally add some lore-friendly content.
 All together this

-the original game.
+will greatly improve the experience of playing Morrowind today.
 The game mechanics are still not as good as Bethesda's newer

 games, but the story and overall game-play is amongst the best of the Elder

 The Morrowind Beautification Project (MBP) is a complete step-by-step modding and installations guide.

 The Elder Scrolls III: Morrowind was, and still is, one of the best open-world RPGs available.
 The game engine is old, but with this guide, the game will still become immersive and beautiful despite it's age.
 The huge amount of an-made mods & enhancements available has made it possible to reach a pretty high level of visual quality.
 However, it can be a very time consuming process to figure out which mods to use.
 Which mods will work together, which mods are lore-friendly, and which mods are 100% stable.
 It takes a lot of research, downloading and testing, but with this guide, you can narrow it down to a few hours instead.
 It's made with step-by-step instruction for both installation and setup.
 No experience needed.
 The MBP guide focus on graphical enhancements, error fixing, better effects and some new lore-friendly content.
 Everything is kept true to the Elder Scrolls universe, but with better graphics and environments.
 It is an adventure game after all, and beautiful graphics don't make it any less fun to play.